Azzamjoy44/DSA-Big-HW1/README.md

 Order 5: expected completion time = 25, actual completion time = 25;

 the max duration:7 there are orders which are not completed or the chef finished them after time 21

+---

+# Polynomial Operations

+This program demonstrates the use of various polynomial operation functions.
+It handles operations on both real and complex polynomials, including input, display, addition, and multiplication.
+The program also allows users to evaluate a real polynomial at a given value of x.
+The file `Polynomials.h` contains the declaration and definition of the classes and functions used.
+The file `Polynomials.cpp` includes the main program which uses the classes and functions declared and defined in `Polynomials.h` to show the polynomial operation functions in action.
+The program uses a template-based linked list to represent polynomials.

+## Part 1: Polynomial and Linked List Classes

+### Linked List Class Functions:
+The provided functions offer the following functionality:
+- **LinkedList()**: Constructor which initializes `firstPointer` and `lastPointer` to `NULL`.
+- **addLast(T term)**: Adds (pushes) a node to the end of the list.
+- **findFirstOccurrence(T data)**: Finds the first occurrence of given data in the linked list.

+### Polynomial Class Functions:
+The provided functions offer the following functionality:
+- **void inputRealPolynomial()**: Input the terms for a real polynomial.
+- **void inputComplexPolynomial()**: Input the terms for a complex polynomial.
+- **void displayRealPolynomial()**: Display a real polynomial in human-readable format.
+- **void displayComplexPolynomial()**: Display a complex polynomial in human-readable format.
+- **double inputXForRealPolynomial(double x)**: Input the value of `x` to evaluate a real polynomial.
+- **Polynomial addRealPolynomials(Polynomial p)**: Add two real polynomials.
+- **Polynomial addComplexPolynomials(Polynomial p)**: Add two complex polynomials.
+- **Polynomial multiplyRealPolynomials(Polynomial p)**: Multiply two real polynomials.

+## Part 2: Main Program

+### Instructions for the User:
+DO NOT under any circumstances, input a letter or special character like `*`, `#`, `$`, etc.

+1. **Input a Real Polynomial**:
+   - The program will first ask you to input the degree of the polynomial.
+Input a degree greater than or equal to 0.
+   - Then, you will be prompted to input the exponent and coefficient respectively for the terms of the polynomial:
+     - For the exponent, input an integer greater than or equal to zero and less than or equal to the degree (`0 <= exponent <= degree`).
+     - For the coefficient, input a real number (positive or negative).
+     - You do not need to input every exponent.
+     - You can input the terms’ exponents in any order you like.
+     - You can input exponents you have already inputted previously.
+   - The program will give you the option to stop inputting terms once you input a non-zero coefficient for the degree of the polynomial.
+You may continue to input as many terms as you want.
+     - **Important**: DO NOT input the coefficients for the degree in such a way that the sum of the coefficients of the degree will equal zero.
+This may cause the program to function improperly.
+The coefficient of the degree must NOT be zero.
+   - Once you finish inputting terms, the program will:
+     - Add the terms with the same exponent together.
+     - Sort the terms in ascending order of exponents.
+     - Print the polynomial onto the screen for you to see.

+2. **Input a Second Real Polynomial**:
+   - Input a degree greater than or equal to zero like you did in step 1 and input the terms as in steps 2-3.

+3. **Calculate Results**:
+   - The program will calculate the sum and product of the two real polynomials and print the results to the screen.
+   - It will then calculate the sum and product of the sum and product of the two real polynomials and print the results.

+4. **Input a Complex Polynomial**:
+   - Input the degree of the polynomial (integer greater than or equal to zero).
+   - Then input the exponent and complex coefficient (real and imaginary parts) for each term:
+     - For the exponent, input an integer greater than or equal to zero and less than or equal to the degree (`0 <= exponent <= degree`).
+     - For the complex coefficient:
+       - Input a real number for the real part (positive or negative).
+       - Input a real number for the imaginary part (positive or negative).
+     - You do not need to input every exponent.
+     - You can input the terms’ exponents in any order you like.
+     - You can input exponents you have already inputted previously.
+   - The program will give you the option to stop inputting terms once you input a non-zero coefficient for the degree of the polynomial.
+You may continue to input as many terms as you want.
+     - **Important**: DO NOT input the coefficients for the degree in such a way that the sum of the coefficients of the degree will equal zero.
+This may cause the program to function improperly.
+The coefficient of the degree must NOT be zero.
+   - Once you finish inputting terms, the program will:
+     - Add the terms with the same exponent together.
+     - Sort the terms in ascending order of exponents.
+     - Print the polynomial onto the screen for you to see.

+5. **Input a Second Complex Polynomial**:
+   - Input a degree greater than or equal to zero like you did in step 4 and input the terms as in steps 7-8.

+6. **Calculate Results for Complex Polynomials**:
+   - The program will calculate the sum of the two complex polynomials you inputted and print the result to the screen.
+   - It will then calculate the sum of the first complex polynomial and the previous sum polynomial and print the result to the screen.

+---

+**Note**: After completing the above steps for both real and complex polynomials, program execution will stop.